 A top priority for the Mississippi Emergency Management Agency is building a new “Culture of Preparedness,” to ensure that every Mississippian is prepared for any type of disaster, whether natural or man-made.
 Preparedness begins with individuals and families, but a key component is for communities to come together and help one another prepare.

-Every family should have a fully-stocked disaster supply kit, and also have a home evacuation plan.
+Every family should have a fully-stocked disaster supply kit, and also a home evacuation plan.
 If disaster strikes in your area, where would you go?
 What would you do?
 Who would you contact to let everyone know that you and your family are safe?

 The following tips are to ensure that individuals and families are prepared for every hazard the state faces.
 For specific disaster information, click the navigation menu on the right.